IdentityServer/Documentation/docsv2/overview/simplestOAuth.md

 `Username` and `Password` are used to authenticate the user, the `Subject` is the unique identifier for that user that will be embedded into the access token.

-In `Startup` replace the empty user list with a call the `Get` method.
+In `Startup` replace the empty user list with a call to the `Get` method.

 ### Adding a Client
 Next we will add a client definition that uses the flow called `resource owner password credential grant`.